-Gambling comes in many shapes and forms, from betting on the horse racing to entering the National Lottery.
-We looked into the statistics to see how Brits are spending their money on gambling and if we’re gambling responsibly or not.
+Gambling comes in many different forms, from betting on horse racing to entering the National Lottery.
+We looked at the statistics to see how Brits are spending their money on gambling and if we’re gambling responsibly or not.
 While gambling can be fun, there are some obvious (and less obvious) downsides.
-You could run up debt, or could damage your chances of borrowing money and even securing a mortgage in the future, so gambling carefully and responsibly is essential.
+You could run up debt, or damage your chances of borrowing money or even securing a mortgage.
+Gambling carefully and responsibly is essential.

-- 28% of Brits have taken part in the National Lottery in the last 4 weeks, making it the most popular type of gambling.
+- 30% of Brits have taken part in the National Lottery in 2019, making it the most popular type of gambling.

 - Gambling addiction is estimated to cost the UK up to £1.2 billion per year.